Walk 69: Ightham Mote and Fairlawne Estate

 when bear slightly right over footbridge.
 Go

-straight across next field between houses at top and
+straight across next field, between houses at top and

 through gap to right of first house.
 Follow lane

-into Shipbourne (pronounced “Shibbun”).
+forward into Shipbourne (pronounced “Shibbun”).

 towards driveway.
 Take path between fence and